- Published on 1963

 PAUL 1988: “It’s very Roy Orbison when you slow it down.
 George Martin up-tempo’d it.
 He thought it was too much of a dirge, and probably too like Orbison.
 So he cleverly speeded us up… and we put in the little scaled riff at the beginning, which was very catchy.”

-“Please Please Me” was the Beatles’ second single in the United Kingdom, and their first in the United States.
-It is also the title track of their first LP, which was recorded to capitalize on the success of the single.
-It is a John Lennon composition (credited to Lennon–McCartney), although its ultimate form was significantly influenced by producer George Martin.
+The Beatles released “Please Please Me” as their second single in the United Kingdom, and their first single in the United States.
+It is also the title track of their first LP, which was recorded in order to capitalize on the success of their single.

 - John Lennon – lead vocals, rhythm guitar, harmonica

 - George Harrison – lead guitar, backing vocals